jenyss/OneConnection/README.md

 # OneConnection

-This application processes free-form user queries and uses a Large Language Model (LLM) to dynamically generate Python code that connects to specified tools and extracts user-requested data.
+This application processes free-form user queries and uses a Large Language Model (LLM) to dynamically generate Python code that connects to a specified tool and extracts user-requested data.
 It features a JavaScript-based frontend and a Python backend built with Flask.

+<b>Example free-form request:</b> Connect to AWS and get my billing statement for November 2024.

 ## Key Features